mihail-15/svm_friction/README.md

 Show and save the plot as an image file with dpi=500 in ‘png’ using the matplotlib.pyplot.show() and figure.savefig() functions.

 Close plot material B using the matplotlib.pyplot.close() function.

+Funding

+This research was funded by Bulgarian National Science Fund, Project № КП-06-Н57/20 “Fabrication of new type of self-lubricating antifriction metal matrix composite materials with improved mechanical and tribological properties”.